AudricY/sc2002-project/docs/Demo-Storyboard.md

 **Actions:**
 1. Select option **3** (Apply for Internship)
-2. Enter the Internship ID: `INT001`
+2. A list of available internships will be displayed
+3. **Select the internship created in Workflow 1** (e.g., select option 1 or 2 from the numbered list)
+   - Note: The internship ID will be shown (e.g., INT1001)
-3. Confirm application
+4. Confirm application
-4. Note success message
+5. Note success message
-5. Select option **2** (View My Applications)
+6. Select option **2** (View My Applications)
-6. Show the application with PENDING status
+7. Show the application with PENDING status
-7. Logout
+8. Logout

 **Expected Result:** Application submitted successfully with PENDING status.